 You will have to file a Tort Claim with the County of Ventura with 6 months of the date of the loss.
 After that, your claim may be governed by the Jones Act (not sure about that), which requires a specialty attorney.
 Do a computer search for Jones Act attorneys in Ventura and you will be guided...Read more »

 The US Coast Guard has "delegated" it's authority to regulate anchoring and mooring in the "Federal Anchorage" to BCDC, which "delegated" that responsibility to the "RBRA" (Richardson Bay Regional Authority).
-Now the City of Sausalito is claiming to have jurisdiction over part of the anchorage...
+Now the City of Sausalito is claiming to...
 Read more »

 If the federal and state powers have delegated the powers to localities, then the city may be within its rights to legislate in this way if it serves a legitimate governmental purpose (i.e., the rational basis test).
 More details are necessary to provide a professional analysis of your issue.
 The...Read more »